SaraAshraf1/myfirst-titanic/README.md

 # myfirst-titanic
-Predict people were more likely to survive.
+Predict people were more likely to survive.<br />
-Dataset from kaggle:
+Dataset from kaggle:<br />
 https://www.kaggle.com/c/titanic/data